Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 And then opening the URL: [localhost:6006](http://localhost:6006).

+**Note:** The default port TensorBoard uses is 6006.
+If there is an existing session running on port 6006 a new session can be launched on an open port using the --port option.

 When training is finished, you can find the saved model in the `models` folder under the assigned run-id — in the cats example, the path to the model would be `models/cob_1/CatsOnBicycles_cob_1.nn`.